What praise lies in the raiments of a king?

 For unearned honor ever truth impedes

-To stand alone, reach up and touch the skies.
+To stand alone—and dare to touch the skies.

 © Loubert S. Suddaby.
 All Rights Reserved.